When you get your first reptile, you are probably enthusiastic about your new pet.

 The answer is yes, it is possible, but it depends on their gender.

-Multiple males cannot be housed together.
+Two leopard geckos that are males cannot be housed together.

 They are too aggressive and often end up in fights which can cause lasting damage to one another.

 In some instances, they will even fight to the death for resources and space.

 There are too many risks to warrant housing two males together.

 On the other hand, two female leopard geckos can live together with very few issues if you are an experienced owner.

 When you purchase from pet stores or breeders, make sure to select females who are roughly the same size.